JayceonHo/JayceonHo/README.md

 Welcome to visit my homepage, my research interests include Medical AI, Computer Vision and Graph Learning.

 I'm open to collaborations and internships focused on developing interesting AI techniques.

+Please feel free to contact me via jc.hou@outlook.com
 <!--
 **JayceonHo/JayceonHo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.